 - What if I’m worried about the risk of going back to work?

 Shielding is hard – will I have to do it again in the future?

-For the clinically extremely vulnerable, this usually means taking extra precautions to protect themselves from COVID-19.
-More details and links to guidance by nation can be found here.
+For the clinically extremely vulnerable (people who were advised to shield), although shielding is officially paused, UK governments still advise taking extra precautions to protect themselves from COVID-19.
+More details and links to guidance by nation can be found here..

 The Government and UKCFMA advice has always been to follow the shielding guidance issued by the Government, until shielding is paused or reviewed where you live in the UK.
 Following shielding guidance is not straightforward for many people – you have to balance your physical and mental health needs and do what is right for you and your household.

 The advice on shielding has always been guidance, designed to keep all of those thought to be clinically extremely vulnerable to the virus as safe as possible.
 You can decide whether your household follows the guidance, and you can decide what exactly shielding means for you.
 This will continue to be the case if shielding is reintroduced locally or nationally at any point.
 Although all adults with CF will now have been offered two doses of the COVID vaccine, the government is currently keeping the ‘shielded persons list’ in case any restrictions increase again in future.